Gilbert Sackville, 8th Earl De La Warr: Family

 Lord De La Warr married firstly Lady Muriel Agnes Brassey, daughter of Thomas Brassey, 1st Earl Brassey, and Anna Allnutt, in 1890, spending their honeymoon at Norris Castle on the Isle of Wight.
-They had one son, Herbrand Edward Dundonald Brassey Sackville, and two daughters, Lady Idina Sackville and Lady Avice Ela Murial Sackville, wife of Sir Stewart Menzies.
+They had one son, Herbrand Edward Dundonald Brassey Sackville, and two daughters, Lady Idina Sackville and Lady Avice Ela Muriel Sackville, wife of Sir Stewart Menzies.
 Lord and Lady De La Warr were divorced in 1902.
-Lady De La Warr died in August 1903.
+Lady De La Warr died in August 1930.

 Lord De La Warr married secondly Hilda Mary Clavering Tredcroft, daughter of Colonel Charles Lennox Tredcroft, in 1903.
 There were no children from this marriage.

 He died at sea in December 1915 from pneumonia, aged 46, while on active service in the Dardanelles in the First World War.
 His only son Herbrand succeeded in the title.

-In 1916, Gilbert Sackville was cited posthumously in a divorce case in which Charles Skarratt, then assistant manager of the Alhambra Theatre, sued his American wife Mabel Loeb for divorce on the grounds of her adultery with the Earl between 1913 and 1915.
+In 1916, De La Warr was cited posthumously in a divorce case in which Charles Skarratt, then assistant manager of the Alhambra Theatre, sued his American wife Mabel Loeb for divorce on the grounds of her adultery with the Earl between 1913 and 1915.
 The case was proven.
 The lady had been visiting the Earl so often at his rooms in Belgrave Mansions that eventually he had been asked to leave.

 The second Lady De la Warr married secondly John William Dennis, MP for Birmingham Deritend, in 1922.
 She died in 1963.